Nonlinear2/lyapunov-fractals/README.md

 ## Requirements

 - the [numba package with cuda](https://numba.pydata.org/numba-doc/latest/cuda/overview.html#requirements).
-- pygame and pillow, that you can install with `pip install pygame pillow`
+- numpy, pygame and pillow, that you can install with `pip install numpy pygame pillow`

 and that's it!